ImpWynn/AutoUpdateLib/README.md

 - `fabric.mod.json`
   - This mod is specified as a dependency
   - A public GitHub URL is specified in the `sources` tag of the `contact` section
-  - The `version` string is also contained in the release `.jar` name
+  - The `version` string for the update release is contained in the GH tag name
-- Criteria for auto-updating is solely whether the versions do not match
+- Criteria for auto-updating is solely whether mod version (as fetched from `fabric.mod.json`) != tag name
 - The first jar found on the latest release will be used

 **TO-DO**